dimanche 8 juillet 2012

 SUNY at Buffalo

-Successful applicants will be expected to work on Cayo Santiago for 6 days a week, and may also be required to undertake data entry and/or processing during evenings, and on Sundays.
+Successful applicants will be expected to work on Cayo Santiago for 6 days a week for 3-4 months at a stretch.
+They may also be required to undertake data entry and/or processing during evenings, and on Sundays.
 Work will primarily involve recording behavioral data (primarily dyadic aggressive interactions, but also grooming, agonistic support in conflicts and tolerance) in three groups of rhesus macaques by following individual monkeys for half hour periods and recording data in a sequential manner into digital devices, and by using video cameras to record interaction at food bins and/or drinking stations.

 Individuals with backgrounds in anthropology, biology, ecology, animal behavior or psychology are encouraged to apply.
 Preference will be given to candidates with previous experience in primate behavioral data collection on captive, wild or free-ranging groups.
 Previous field experience (preferably in the tropics) is helpful, but not necessary.